How to make perfect Bengali Luchi

 • Water

-If you follow my lead here, you will get perfectly puffed or phulko luchi every time.
+These luchis recipe tips would give you perfectly puffed or phulko luchi every time.
 The secret lies in the dough!
-As compared to a roti or chapati dough, it is tighter and much more elastic.
+Unlike roti or chapati dough, luchi bread dough is tighter and more elastic.
 A 100% maida dough will be very soft and supple.
 Hence, very stretchy.
-On the other hand, a dough of atta-maida mix with be less glutinous and hence, easier to handle.
+On the other hand, a dough of atta-maida mix will be less glutinous and thus, easier to handle.

-Here are some of the points to remember before you set off to making luchis:
+Here are some important points to remember before you set off to make luchi:

-• Here, rubbing in of fat into the flour is a very important stage.
-So, ghee (clarified butter) or refined oil is added to the flour and rubbed properly till it holds shape when pressed into a fist.
-This makes the luchis flaky and crispy
+• Here, rubbing of fat into the flour is an important step.
+So add ghee (clarified butter) or refined oil to the flour and rub properly till it holds shape when pressed into a fist.
+This makes the luchi flaky and crispy

 • The dough has to be tight and smooth

-• The luchis are rolled into thin discs, as thin as you can roll
+• Roll the luchis into thin discs, as thin as you can roll

 • The temperature of ghee or oil for frying is very crucial.
 It has to be medium-low.
 Once you start frying the luchis, turn it low so that they don’t get brown before puffing up